menu

 Overview

 Schaefferstown is a tiny town located in the state of Pennsylvania.
 With a population of 978 people and just one neighborhood, Schaefferstown is the 836th largest community in Pennsylvania.
-Schaefferstown has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Schaefferstown was built prior to World War II, making it one of the older and more historic towns in the country.

 Schaefferstown real estate is some of the most expensive in Pennsylvania, although Schaefferstown house values don't compare to the most expensive real estate in the U.S.